dhvogel/dhvogel.github.io/blog/what-bicycling-across-the-united-states-taught-me-about-software-engineering.md

 Many large and ambitious projects are like this.
 One day at a time of just getting a little bit better, a little bit closer to the goal.
 Maybe some days are large jumps, and some days are small.
 But every day, a little closer.

 In the world of software, it is not always the case that you can see progress on a map.
 In some cases, it is up to you to create the map.
 And the way that progress on the map is marked can be not so obvious either.
-Especially when software systems aren't really visible, while the inputs and outputs to these systems may be, these systems are really just a shared visualization.
+Especially when software systems aren't really visible, while the inputs and outputs to these systems may be, I find that talking about these systems can be like talking about a shared visualization in our heads.

 Some days I would pull up the map, maybe in Michigan, or in Montana and I'd say to myself, "Wow, I can't believe I biked all that."
 And I'd recognize how far I'd come.
 It turned out that aside from my parents and close friends, no one was really following the trip.
 I wasn't a celeb.
 And most people I passed on the road had no idea I had started several thousand miles to the east.